spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-aggregates/writing-your-first-aggregate.md

 }
 ```

-When the limit is hit times, we record another event `LoanProposed`.
+When the limit is hit three times, we record another event `LoanProposed`.
 We could set up a reactor that listens for that event and sends the actual mail.

 If you want to toy around with this example, clone the [Larabank with aggregates](https://github.com/spatie/larabank-event-projector-aggregates) example.